volt4g3s/VSD/README.md

 # VSD (Virus Screen Death)
-## DESCRIPTION
 This virus is designed to take control of Android devices by exploiting administrator permissions.
 Once installed, it displays a fake interface that demands access permission from the user and locks the device screen repeatedly every second.
 For this reason, I recommend not installing it because this is only for learning purposes.

 ## KEY FEATURES
 - **Screen Locking**: Upon installation, the virus locks the device's screen, preventing access to legitimate functions.
 - **Administrator Permission Request**: The virus prompts the user to grant administrator privileges, which, if approved, grant full access to the device.
-- **Reboot**: the process by which an application is executed automatically after undergoing a restart or manual.
+- **Reboot**: The process in which the virus runs automatically after undergoing a restart or manually.

 ## HOW IT WORKS
 - **Installation**: Once the infected application is installed, the virus requests administrator permissions under various convincing pretexts.
-- **Device Lockdown**: After gaining administrator access, the virus locks the device and prevents the user from accessing it normally.
+- **Device Lockdown**: After gaining administrator access, the virus locks the device repeatedly every second and prevents users from accessing it normally.
-- **Ransom Demands**: Some versions of the virus display messages or interfaces demanding payment to unlock the device.
+- **Restart**: Once the device restarts, the virus will start automatically without having to open it.

 ## REMOVAL
 If your device is infected, consider the following steps: